Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 Duration: 5

 LLM fine-tuning (specifically, [Supervised Fine-Tuning / Generic Trainer](https://huggingface.co/docs/autotrain/llm_finetuning)) with AutoTrain-Advanced requires a csv file named `train.csv` containing a single column named `text`.
-The format of `text` column contents is flexible but should align with the intended purpose and API used to engage with the LLM.
+The format of the `text` column contents is flexible but should align with the intended purpose and API used to engage with the LLM.
+Furthermore, it may be necessary to manually align the content to the original format used in training the LLM.
+The below setup will create records that mirror the original format used in training Meta's Llama model series.

 Follow these steps to create the training data:
   1. Download `product_offers.csv` from the `data` folder (if you have not already done so).
   2. Upload `product_offers.csv` as a table in `CONTAINER_HOL_DB.PUBLIC` in Snowsight:
   ![File Upload](./assets/create_table_from_file.png)
-      - Select Database CONTAINER_HOL_DB and PUBLIC schema
+      - Select Database `CONTAINER_HOL_DB` and `PUBLIC` schema
-      - Click Create Table From File
+      - Click "Create Table From File"
-      - Select or drag `product_offers.csv` to upload and name table `PRODUCT_OFFERS`.
+      - Select or drag `product_offers.csv` to upload and name the table `PRODUCT_OFFERS`.
 Click Next.
-      - Expand `View options` and set Header to `First line contains header` (if not selected).
-Click Load.
+      - Expand "View options" and set Header to `First line contains header` (if not selected).
+Click "Load".
   > aside negative
 > NOTE: If you receive an `Error Parsing Columns` file upload error, change your default warehouse to `CONTAINER_HOL_WH` or one available to the current role.
   3. Run the following SQL commands in [`02_training_data.sql`](https://github.com/Snowflake-Labs/sfguide-fine-tuning-llms-with-spcs-huggingface-autotrain/blob/main/02_training_data.sql)